berrakanil/weatherforecast/README.md

 # weatherforecast
 Basic RESTful Weather Forecast with Java

 This is a sample project to get familiar with Java, Spring, REST, JUnit, Mockito technologies and frameworks.
-It was developed using Test-Driven Development.

 Example usage is: